staslev/LeetCode-refactored/content/arrays/LongestSubstringWithoutRepeatingCharacters.md

 This brute force approach can in fact be optimized, so that we only scan the entire array once to obtain the final result.
 The optimization makes use reuses the work we have done to ensure the uniqueness of the characters until the point a duplicate if found.
 Attempting to start our next longest non repeating string from the previous starting point + 1 is a waste of all the characters we've already scanned.

-We maintain a logical window, so that `str.substring(window.start, window.end + 1)` is a substring of `str` without repeating characters.
+We maintain a logical window, so that `str.substring(window.start, window.end)` (i.e., from index `start` until index `end`, excluding `end`) is a substring of `str` without repeating characters.
 We start with both the `window.start` and `window.end` set to `0`, i.e., the beginning of the input string.
 The brute force approach would try to advance `window.end` by one each time and examine for uniqueness.
 If the corresponding substring is no longer unique, then we record the current's window length and set `window.start` to `window.start + 1` , and set `window.end` to the new `window.start` so that we can start the whole process again starting from the new `window.start`.

 The optimization does not set `window.start` to `window.start + 1` when a duplicate is encountered.
-Instead, it sets `window.start` to `str.indexOf(duplicateChar, window.start) + 1`, that is, the immediate index to the right of the duplicate character within the current window.
-We have already made sure that `[str.indexOf(duplicateChar, window.start) + 1, window.end` is unique, since `window.end + 1` is the first index to violate the uniqueness of the window `[window.start, window.end]`.
-Once a duplicate is encountered we set the window to
+Instead, it sets `window.start` to `str.indexOf(duplicateChar, window.start) + 1`, that is, the immediate index after the duplicate character within the current window.
+We have already made sure that `[str.indexOf(duplicateChar, window.start) + 1, window.end)` is unique, since `window.end` is guaranteed to be the first index to violate the uniqueness of the previous window `[window.start, window.end)`.
-`[str.indexOf(duplicateChar, window.start) + 1, window.end + 1` and resume our attempts to extend `window.end` further to the right.

 It's important to note that `window.end` only moves forward, thus the linear time complexity of this optimization.

 One final bit we should address is the part where we decide if a given character violates the uniqueness of the current window.
 To efficiently do this, we maintain a mapping between the characters we've encountered and their indices.
 When we encounter a duplicate and handle the required window readjustments, we need make sure this mapping is properly updated.